hx1997/dayu/docs/how_it_works.md

 DCE will remove the first NAC since the result of this assignment is overwritten by the third NAC and thus useless.

-PO matches certain patterns in the code and rewrite them in a more concise fashion.
+PO matches certain patterns in the code and rewrites them in a more concise fashion.
 For instance, the NAC pattern

 ```
 a = b